Chinonsoprisca/Hospital_Appointment_No_Show_Analysis/README.md

 ### Data Cleaning and Preparations
 ---
-Data cleaning was done using SQL.
+Data cleaning and preparation were carried out using SQL Server.

+The following steps were performed:
-1. I first loaded the CSV file into SQL Server
+1. Loaded the CSV file into SQL Server.
-2. Changed inconsistent column names and data types
+2. Standardized column names and data types to ensure consistency.
-3. cleaned 2 date columns in multiple steps.
-Created new columns, updated the new columns with cleaned dates, deleted the old columns and renamed the new ones with the old name.
+3. Cleaned the two date columns through multiple steps.
+I created temporary columns with the appropriate date data types, populated them with the cleaned dates, removed the original columns, and renamed the temporary columns using the original column names.
-4. checked data validity e.g there shoudnt be a negative age value
+4. Checked data validity, including identifying invalid values such as negative ages.
-5. checked for null and droped the rows with null patientId
+5. Checked for NULL values and removed rows with missing PatientId values, as PatientId was required as the primary key.
-6. Added a new column (LeadTime) for the interval between schedule date and actual appointment date
+6. Created a new LeadTime column to calculate the interval between the scheduled date and the actual appointment date.
-7. checked leadtime validity and removed 5 rows with negative lead time value.
+7. Validated the LeadTime values and removed five records with negative lead times.

-NOTE: In a work setting, there must be discussions with the data team or managerary officer before deleting any row or information from the data base.
-I went ahead and deleted because it is a personal project and the data is from open source.
+Note: In a real-world work setting, deleting records or modifying source data should be discussed and approved by the relevant data team, manager, or data governance officer.
+For this personal project, I made these decisions because the dataset was obtained from an open-source platform and was being used for learning and portfolio purposes.

 ```SQL
 CREATE DATABASE healthcare